Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

 Netanyahu has said the war's objectives are to secure the release of remaining hostages and ensure that Hamas and other militants can never again threaten Israel.

-The planned offensive, which was announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears that many Palestinians will be forced to flee.
+The planned offensive, announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears that many Palestinians will be forced to flee.

 “It’s pretty obvious that it will just create another mass displacement of people who have been displaced repeatedly since this phase of the conflict started,” United Nations spokesman Stephane Dujarric told reporters.

 Associated Press journalists saw small groups heading south from the city this week, but it's unclear how many others will voluntarily flee.
-Some said they would wait to see how events unfold before moving yet again, with many insisting that nowhere is safe from airstrikes.
+Some said they would wait to see how events unfold, with many insisting that nowhere is safe from airstrikes.

 “What we’re seeing in Gaza is nothing short of apocalyptic reality for children, for their families, and for this generation,” Ahmed Alhendawi, regional director of Save the Children, said in an interview.
 “The plight and the struggle of this generation of Gaza is beyond being described in words.”